Skip to content

 DISCLAIMER: Nothing in this article, or this website is legal advice.

-Thomas C. Gallagher is Minnesota’s Marijuana Lawyer, with a criminal defense practice in Minneapolis; and is a Minnesota NORML Board Member.
+Thomas Gallagher is a Minnesota Marijuana Lawyer, with a criminal defense practice in Minneapolis; and is a Minnesota NORML Board Member.

-He frequently writes and speaks on cannabis law topics.
+He frequently writes, speaks and teaches on cannabis law topics.